The Automated Assistant Always Listens for Semantic Entities

 I am sometimes on podcasts and video conferences where I discuss SEO with others, and those conversations often include mentions of Google.
 Sometimes those mentions trigger a phone to respond and answer questions.

-I also recently got a new android phone, using the Android 10 operating system, and it has been identifing songs playing in the background, whether on TV or the radio or on my computer, and will identify who the song is from, and the name of the song.
+I also recently got a new android phone, using the Android 10 operating system, and it has been identifying songs playing in the background, whether on TV or the radio or my computer, and will identify who the song is from, and the name of the song.

 It’s interesting seeing that song identification and it is useful.
 But it also raises questions such as, “Is this phone always listening to everything?”
 (Spoiler: It is “Always On.”)

 Identifying Semantic Entities in Audio

 Imagine having a phone call with someone, or listening to a TV Broadcast or a radio station or a podcast, and a person or a place is mentioned or a book or a movie.
 And your phone hears that mention and makes a note of it so that you can access more information about the person or place or thing mentioned.

 That is what this new patent application is about – identifying Semantic Entities mentioned in audio that you may hear, and providing you with additional information about those entities.